algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x5c {uint8 start position}
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- Copy of A with the bytes starting at S replaced by the bytes of B. Fails if S+len(B) exceeds len(A)
+- Copy of A with the bytes starting at S replaced by the bytes of B. Fails if S+len(B) exceeds len(A)<br />replace2 can be called using replace with 1 immediate.
 - Availability: v7

 ## replace3

 - Opcode: 0x5d
 - Stack: ..., A: []byte, B: uint64, C: []byte &rarr; ..., []byte
-- Copy of A with the bytes starting at B replaced by the bytes of C. Fails if B+len(C) exceeds len(A)
+- Copy of A with the bytes starting at B replaced by the bytes of C. Fails if B+len(C) exceeds len(A)<br />replace3 can be called using replace without immediates.
 - Availability: v7

 ## base64_decode e